Import of Live Fish (England and Wales) Act 1980

 The Import of Live Fish (England and Wales) Act 1980 (c.
-27) is an act of Parliament which controls the release of non-indigenous species of fish, affording protection to native species of fish within the boundaries of England or Wales.
+27) is an act of the Parliament of the United Kingdom which controls the release of non-indigenous species of fish, affording protection to native species of fish within the boundaries of England and Wales.

-It is an offence (unless under a granted licence), to import, keep or release, of any live fish or shellfish (or their eggs), of a species (not native to England and Wales) and which may threaten the ecosystem or habitat of any indigenous freshwater or migrating fish, or shellfish in England and Wales.
+Provisions

+The act enables the government to publish secondary legislation prohibiting or requiring licences for the import, keeping or release of live fish or fish eggs of non-native species.

+The act specifies a number of exceptions to this for "ornamental fish".

+The act specifies a number of invasive species in schedules to the act, but generally applies to all non-native species.

 Not holding a licence or failing to comply with the licence requirements will result in a possible conviction and the destruction of the non-indigenous animals.